takayuki-miura0203/docker-puppeteer-sample/readme.md

 ```

 ### using docker-compose
-1. change the `/path/to` path to your real path
+1. Change the `/path/to` to real path in `docker-compose.yml` .

-2. exec below
+2. Exec below.
 ```
 docker-compose run --rm --entrypoint /bin/sh puppeteer
 ```

-3. in docker process, exec below
+3. In docker process, exec below.
 ```
 node main.js
 ```